Nice to meet you.

 3. Executive summary

 An executive summary is a basic introduction to your detailed proposal.
 It offers a sneak peek of why the prospect should choose you over the competition.
-If you are persuasive and able to hold the attention of the prospect here, then the chances of your offer being considered and closed successfully becomes higher.
+If you are persuasive and able to hold the attention of the prospect here, then the chances of your offer being considered and closed successfully become higher.

 4. Body content